D2D Assisted Multi-antenna Coded Caching: D2D Aided Beamforming Explained: Example

-In the second (DL) sub-phase, the \ac{BS} multicasts the remaining content via coded messages.
-In the given example, user $3$ was not served in the \ac{D2D} phase and still requires contents $C_1$ and $C_2$.
+In the second phase {(i.e., DL transmission)}, the {BS} multicasts the remaining content via coded messages.
+In the given example, user $3$ {is} not served in the {D2D} phase and still {needs} $C_1$ and $C_2$.
 However, users $1$ and $2$ only require $A_3$ and $B_3$, respectively.
 These contents are XOR coded over two messages for user pairs $(1,3)$ and $(2,3)$.
-Namely, the messages are $X_{1,3} = A_3 \oplus C_1$ and $X_{2,3} = B_3 \oplus C_2$.

-Here, $X_{1,3}$ is a coded message, which simultaneously benefits both users $1$ and $3$.
-Similarly, $X_{2,3}$ is a coded message intended for users $2$ and $3$.
-Thus, in order to deliver the proper coded message to each user, multicast beamformer vectors $\mathbf{w}_{1,3}$ and $\mathbf{w}_{2,3}$ are associated with messages $X_{1,3}$ and $X_{2,3}$, respectively.
-The downlink signal is then formed as follows $\mathbf{x}_{DL}=\tilde{X}_{1,3}\mathbf{w}_{1,3}+\tilde{X}_{2,3}\mathbf{w}_{2,3}$, where $\tilde{X}$ stands for the modulated $X$, chosen from a unit power complex Gaussian codebook \cite{Tolli-Shariatpanahi-Kaleva-Khalaj-Arxiv18}.
-Note that here user $3$ is assumed to use \ac{SIC} receiver to decode both intended messages (interpreted as a \ac{MAC}).
-In contrast, users $1$ and $2$ only get served with a single message with the other seen as interference.
+Namely, the messages are $X_{1,3} = A_3 \oplus C_1$ and $X_{2,3} = B_3 \oplus C_2$. {Note that} $X_{1,3}$ simultaneously benefits both users $1$ and $3$.
+Similarly, $X_{2,3}$ is a coded message intended for users $2$ and $3$. {Accordingly}, the multicast beamformer vectors $\mathbf{w}_{1,3}$ and $\mathbf{w}_{2,3}$ are associated with messages $X_{1,3}$ and $X_{2,3}$, respectively.
+The downlink signal is then formed as $\mathbf{x}_{DL}=\tilde{X}_{1,3}\mathbf{w}_{1,3}+\tilde{X}_{2,3}\mathbf{w}_{2,3}$, where $\tilde{X}$ stands for the modulated $X$, chosen from a unit power complex Gaussian codebook \cite{Tolli-Shariatpanahi-Kaleva-Khalaj-Arxiv18}.
+Here, user $3$ is assumed to use a successive-interference-cancellation (SIC) receiver to decode both intended messages (interpreted as a multiple-access-channel (MAC)).
+In contrast, users $1$ and $2$ get served with a single message, with the other seen as interference.